 We’re telling Flow that we will get a value for sure.
 If the object

-date doesn’t exist, then Flow will return an error since it can’t find anything.
-You need to tell Power Automate that the element you’re trying to fetch is optional to solve this issue.
+date doesn’t exist, Flow will return an error since it can’t find anything.
+To solve this issue, you need to tell Power Automate that the element you’re trying to fetch is optional.
 To do that, here’s the new code:

 The difference is all in the question mark.
 It indicates that we’ll try to find a value, but that’s ok since it’s optional if we don’t.

-You can’t do this by picking the element in the “Dynamic Content” list, so you need to write it yourself.
+You can’t do this by picking the element in the “Dynamic Content” list, so you must write it yourself.
 Since we have the value from the error, we only need to add the question mark, and we’re good to go.